reem/chatterbox-server-js/README.md

 # Chatterbox Server

+To get this working:

+* `npm install` in the main directory
+* `bower install` in the client directory
+* `nodemon server/server.js` in the main directory

 This is a small example of a server built using nodejs.

 The current implementation on master uses express for its extreme brevity,